vianneyfaivre/ts-sequence-diagrams/README.md

 ## TODO

 * Move test code from index.ts to test/basic.html
-* Add message above signals
-* Response signals should use a dotted line
 * Signal to self
 * Text boundaries
 * Signal that creates an actor